Due to the second COVID lockdown, our school will be closed until December 3rd. Our shop is still OPEN online and for collections.

 This books starts from the very beginning and covers every step of the way on the progressive kitesurf journey, right up to World Tour professional tricks.
 It’s breaks each part down very simply and is in a really high quality print.
 Written by pro riders for those aspiring to be one (perhaps).
 It really is a great quality book and makes the perfect present for any level of rider and something they’ll never stop learning from.

-These grass changing mats may seem like a gimmick but are actually really very useful.
+These changing mats may seem like a gimmick but are actually really very useful.
 Not only are they much nicer than getting changed on a muddy, cold, wet car park surface, they also keep all your wet kit mud or sand free together in one waterproof bag, and allow you to brush off your feet before getting in the car.
 It’s win, win, win!
 A really novel gift that most people wouldn’t have seen before.
 Ideal for any water sport.

 It’s relatively unknown that regular contact with cold water can cause Surfers Ear, which can be painful and disruptive.
 These water sports specific plugs are designed to prevent it by blocking water into the ear while allowing full hearing and balance.
 Get these for a friend before they unknowingly damage their ears while enjoying the elements.
 It will benefit you in the long run if they go partially deaf without them!